Geotechcompany/SpareFinder.org/docs/supabase-setup-guide.md

-# 🚀 GeoTech PartFinder AI - Complete Supabase Setup Guide
+# 🚀 GeoTech SpareFinder - Complete Supabase Setup Guide

 ## Overview

-This guide will help you set up a complete Supabase backend for the GeoTech PartFinder AI application, including authentication, database, storage, and all necessary configurations.
+This guide will help you set up a complete Supabase backend for the GeoTech SpareFinder application, including authentication, database, storage, and all necessary configurations.

 ## Prerequisites